-To achieve the objectives of HCA Development Guidelines, all development must be informed by the unique historic context and/or distinct precinct it is in, and:
+To achieve the objectives of HCA - Conservation and Development Guidelines, all development must be informed by the unique historic context and/or distinct precinct it is in, and:

-- Maintain the character-defining streetscapes by preserving the original form, scale, massing, and finishes of contributory buildings. - Maintain the historic, consistent and/or average siting of streetfronting buildings on a given block. - Retain the single-dwelling form, footprint and (up to 2 storey) height for street-fronting buildings, both for existing and new construction, even if they contain multiple units. - Ensure all alterations, additions, and new buildings are visually compatible with, subordinate to and distinguishable from the existing context and the historical design of adjacent properties.
-Additions and infill buildings (up to 3 storeys) should ideally be sited behind contributory Buildings.
-Avoid directly mimicking contributory buildings to maintain clarity between historical and contemporary elements.
+- Maintain the character defining streetscapes by preserving the original form, scale, massing, and finishes of contributory houses. - Maintain the historic, consistent and/or average siting of street-fronting properties on a given block. - Retain the single-dwelling form, footprint and (up to 2 storey) height for street-fronting properties, both for existing and new construction, even if they contain multiple units. - Ensure all alterations, additions, and new properties are visually compatible with, subordinate to and distinguishable from the existing context and the historical design of adjacent properties.
+Additions and infill properties (up to 3 storeys) should ideally be sited behind contributory houses.
+Avoid directly mimicking contributory houses to maintain clarity between historical and contemporary elements.

 - Preserve the established tree canopy to maintain the neighbourhood's heritage values, natural beauty and environmental benefits. - Prioritize pedestrian-oriented design with all vehicle access taken from the lane if available.
 Ensure the portion of any building facing the street facilitates easy access for pedestrians to front entrances from the street.
 Avoid blank walls at street level to create a more engaging and welcoming streetscape.
-Property walls, solid gates and hedges are not permitted. - Ensure onsite landscaping and the off-site frontages contribute to the urban livability and historical design of the neighbourhoods by promoting the conservation or introduction of mature yard plantings, curved pathways and traditional landscaping approaches that enhance the public visibility of properties.
+Property walls, solid gates and hedges above 1.2 meters are not permitted. - Ensure onsite landscaping and the off-site frontages contribute to the urban livability and historical design of the neighbourhoods by promoting the conservation or introduction of mature yard plantings, curved pathways and traditional landscaping approaches that enhance the public visibility of properties.